unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 Then, click here:
 ![image](https://github.com/unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/assets/64952797/126629e8-c8da-456d-908b-f9e742f13ab5)
 To start installation.
-Determine if you are running on apple sillicon or intel.
+Determine if you are running on Apple Sillicon or Intel.
 If your machine is from before 2019, it is using intel.
 If it is after, it is likely using Apple sillicon.
 Check your system information to determine if your processor is Intel or Apple.
 ##### Linux

-For linux, you must be on Ubuntu, Debian, or Fadora, and should use [this link](https://docs.docker.com/desktop/install/linux-install/) to install docker.
+For Linux, you must be on Ubuntu, Debian, or Fadora, and should use [this link](https://docs.docker.com/desktop/install/linux-install/) to install docker.
 These are the distributions we also recommend.
 If you are on Arch, you can attempt to use the [arch installer](https://docs.docker.com/desktop/install/archlinux/) but we provide no guarantees that this will function.
-If you are on linux, you must be on an x86 architecture.
+If you are on Linux, you must be on an x86 architecture.
 Refer to the system requirements for docker for more details.

 ----

 After this is done, ensure no other projects are running in docker.
 Use `docker system prune` to remove all dangling containers, images, and volumes.
 When you launch docker desktop, ensure that you have no images, containers, or volumes at all.

-ensure that your output for the following commands match:
+Verify that there are no dangling containers, images, and volumes by ensure that your output for the following commands match:
 ```
 $ docker container ls
 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES